Free Closing Costs Calculator

 Performance

-This calculator is built as a single, self-contained HTML file with zero external dependencies beyond Google Fonts.
-All calculations run client-side in your browser — no server requests, no data collection, no tracking.
-I've optimized the page to achieve a PageSpeed score above 95 on both mobile and desktop.
+This calculator is as a single, self-contained HTML file with zero external dependencies beyond Google Fonts.
+All calculations run client-side in your browser - no server requests, no data collection, no tracking.
+I've improved the page to achieve a PageSpeed score above 95 on both mobile and desktop.

 The tool loads instantly because there's nothing to fetch.
 No frameworks, no build tools, no CDN JavaScript bundles.
 Just clean, semantic HTML with inline CSS and vanilla JS.
 It doesn't matter if you're on Chrome 134, Firefox, Safari, or Edge - the experience is identical.